 You’ve got money!
 But when PayPal first began, you wouldn’t have – unless you had a Palm Pilot, the device for which it was originally invented.
 Peter Thiel saw the potential for expanding the company to allow anyone to exchange money online.
 In 2002, Ebay acquired PayPal for $1.5 billion – a good deal for eBay, since PayPal was handling over 40% of eBay’s transactions.
 Today, PayPal has over 100 million active accounts (guess how many it would have if it hadn’t thought beyond Palm Pilots).

 When Metallica nabbed Napster for making its entire studio catalog (and a previously unreleased track) available for free download, a German media giant, Bertelsmann, bought it for $85 million.
 Their mission?
 To create a new, commercial business model for a service that was once free.
-It wasn’t easy, but in 2008 they sold the now totally legit and above-board Napster to Best Buy for $121 million; its catalog, available by subscription, includes more than nine million songs today.
+It wasn’t easy, but in 2008 they sold Napster to Best Buy for $121 million; its catalog, available by subscription, includes more than nine million songs today.

 If pivots inspire you, you know about Twitter’s amazing transformation from Odeo, a podcast subscription network, to the social media mainstay it is today.
 When iTunes made Odeo obsolete, the company solicited suggestions from its employees for two weeks.
 Jack Dorsey and Biz Stone came up with the idea of a micro-blogging, status-updating platform that we now know as Twitter, and Odeo went full steam ahead.
 Today, Twitter is worth $10 billion.

 Haven’t heard of Igniter?
 It’s because you don’t live in India.
-Igniter, a dating site for groups that began in 2008, only got 50,000 people to sign up in the United States.
+Igniter, a dating site starting in 2008, only got 50,000 people to sign up in the US.
 In India, where dating, especially alone, can still be taboo the same number of users signed up in a single week.
 In 2010, one of the founders officially announced that Igniter was an Indian dating site, and the pivot was official.

-Though it’s hard to imagine a time where Starbucks wasn’t synonymous with fancy lattes, even your neighborhood coffee shop had to reinvent itself.
+Though it’s hard to imagine a time where Starbucks wasn’t synonymous with fancy latte.
+Even your neighborhood coffee shop had to reinvent itself.
 In 1971, they began selling coffee beans and espresso makers.
 The current CEO and president, Howard Schultz, loved the coffee, and he transformed the company so everyone could easily taste European-style coffee.
-If it weren’t for his discovery and the company’s pivot, you’d have to go to Seattle at hope for a free sample if you wanted to get your Starbucks fix.
+If it weren’t for his discovery and the company’s pivot, you’d have to go to Seattle for a free sample if you wanted Starbucks fix.

 Once there was a website called The Point.
-Andrew Mason founded it in 2007 for the purpose of using “tipping point” principles to encourage users to donate to fundraisers for good causes.
+Andrew Mason founded it in 2007, using “tipping point” principles to encourage users to donate to fundraisers for good causes.
 Groupon was just a side project in which a critical number of users agreeing to do an activity would release a discount to all of them.
 When it eclipsed The Point in popularity, it began its journey to fame and fortune.